claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - DB instance **can contain one or multiple user** created database
 - Each database has user defined database identifier which forms part of the DNS hostname
 - **DB instance Class:** just like ec2 instance class determine available compute memory or a db instance
-- DB instance **use Elastic Block Storage (EBS) volumes** for database and **log storage**
+- DB instance **use Elastic Block Storage (EBS) volumes** for **log storage**
 - **Maximum storage of 64TB**
 - We don't have access to the underlying instance
 - **RDS Proxy:** is a fully managed, highly available database proxy for **Amazon RDS** that makes applications **more scalable, more resilient to database failures, and more secure**.
 ### RDS Storage Auto Scaling
-Automatically scales storage capacity in response to growing database workloads, with zero downtime. (only storage capacity)
+Automatically scales **storage capacity** in response to growing database workloads, with zero downtime. (only storage capacity)
 ### Encryption
-- **Can be enabled only during creation**
-- **Encryption in transit:** enabled by default
-- **Encryption at rest:** can be enabled
-- Encrypt are automatically enabled on Automated backups, snapshot and read replicas
+- **Data-at-Rest Encryption**: RDS uses AWS Key Management Service (KMS) to encrypt data at the storage level.
+Read replicas and snapshot are automatic enabled.
+- **Data-in-Transit Encryption**: Data moving between the RDS instance and applications can be secured using SSL/TLS to prevent unauthorized interception.
+- **Key Management**: AWS KMS handles encryption keys, allowing users to either use default keys managed by AWS or specify their own Customer Master Key (CMK).
+- **Compliance and Security**: RDS encryption assists with meeting compliance requirements such as HIPAA, PCI DSS, and FedRAMP, ensuring a secure environment for sensitive data.
+- **Limitations**: **Encryption must be enabled at creation**, as enabling it on an existing instance requires creating a new encrypted instance and migrating data.
+- **To encrypt an un-encrypted RDS database:**
+    - Create a snapshot of the un-encrypted database
+    - Copy the snapshot and enable encryption for the snapshot
+    - Restore the database from the encrypted snapshot
+    - Migrate applications to the new database, and delete the old database
 ### RDS Backup
 - Types
 	- **Automated backup:** choose retention period between 0 and 35 days
 		- **enabled by default**
-		- stored in s3
+		- **store in snapshot of the primary DB in s3**
 		- Log backed up every 5 minutes
 		- no charge for additional data in automated backups
 	- **Manual Snapshot**
 		- Taken manually
 		- Additional storage charge

 - **Restoring a backup:** creates a new RDS instance and restores data in that instance
 	- Restoring a manual snapshot
 	- Restoring Point in time (PITR): similar but provide restore time